OctopusDeploy/blog/blog/2020-06/deploy-to-rancher-with-octopus/index.md

 ![](octopus-accounts.png)

 Rancher provided us with two methods to authenticate with when we created our API Key, Username and Password or Token.
 Both of these methods will work with Octopus Deploy so it's up to you as to which one you want to use.
-For this post, I chose token out of pure laziness in that it was only one value to input versus two.
+For this post, I chose token.

 Click on **ADD ACCOUNT** and select which Account type you want to create

 Fill in the values for your selection, then click **SAVE**

-Now that we have our Account created, we're ready to create our Kubernetes target!
+Now that we have our Account created, we're ready to create our Kubernetes targets!

 ### Create a Kubernetes Deployment Target
-With the prepw work out of the way, we can now add your Rancher managed Kubernetes cluster to Octopus Deploy.
+With the prep work out of the way, we can now add your Rancher managed Kubernetes clusters to Octopus Deploy.
 Adding the target is exactly how you would add any other Kubernetes target.
 Click on Infrastructure -> Deployment Targets

 ![](octopus-deployment-targets.png)